WebFuzzing/EvoMaster/README.md

 The _id_ of this newly generated resource is then extracted from the _POST_ response, and used in the URL of a following _GET_ request on a sub-resource.
 Such _GET_ request does break the backend, as it returns a __500__ HTTP status code.
-The last line executed in the backend is then printed as comment, to help debugging this fault.
+The last line executed in the business logic of the backend is then printed as comment, to help debugging this fault.

 The generated tests are self-contained, i.e., they